Ride 22: Pedaling the Channel

 The North Shore Channel and the Chicago River are much cleaner than they used to be.
 I met a runner on the Tunnel Hill State Trail who told me he grew up near the channel 20 years ago, and there were always condoms floating in the water.
 Unfortunately, these polluted waterways still have a long way to go.

 Uh-oh, now I'm lost!

 A certain Chicago alderman is wholly responsible for the lousy crossing on the Lincoln Avenue Bridge.
 Money was allocated to build a trail bridge across the North Shore Channel here, but the alderman wouldn't allow it.
-The stupid thing is that it wasn't a matter of spending the money elsewhere or them not having their Fisher Investments in order -- it was "use it or lose it" money, and the odds of getting funding again for this bridge in the future are pretty slim.
+The stupid thing is that it wasn't a matter of spending the money elsewhere—it was "use it or lose it" money, and the odds of getting funding again for this bridge in the future are pretty slim.
 Probably even the best Cincinnati criminal defense lawyer wouldn't be able to argue the case to get the funds allocated again.
 Instead, cyclists have to negotiate a narrow sidewalk dotted with streetlamps, then double back north a short distance to return to the trail to go south under Lincoln Avenue.
 The photos below show the views from the west and east sides of the channel respectively.

 Okay, I dropped the ball here.
 I didn't take any pictures of the last couple miles of the path.
 I guess it was too familiar to me since I have run and biked the Chicago portion of the trail a hundred times or more.

 Copyright © 2002-2013 David Johnsen.
 All rights reserved.